na-na-hi/renget/archive/6wfys.md

 Immersive Weapons - less bad than Armors, but has a lot of low-quality junk.
 I've included what I believe to be the best weapons from this below, and Reforging adds a similar number for great variety.

 ###Armor and Clothing

-*Vanilla*
+####Vanilla
 Cathedral Armory - This is more of a base to start with than a comprehensive overhaul.
 The weapons and armors are better, but not perfect.
 Xavbio's (Insert Armor here) Retexture SE series - These are great, and bring all vanilla along with most CC and many mod added armors in line with Cathedral quality standards.
+They also cover Oblivion Artifacts Pack SE which I'm a huge fan of.
 Dark Brotherhood Armor SE - Finally, a good replacer for the gimp suit.
 Plenty of Bodyslides and retextures available.
 *or* Better Shrouded Armor Mesh Fixes and Additions - An ancient Witcher 2 asset rip, finally weighted properly.
 You can mix this with the above, using one for ancient and one for new.
 This will take some finangling however.
 Truly Light Elven Armor (male) - Replacer - Standalone - I really hate the elven armor.
 This fixes it.

-*New*
+####New Gear
 Common Clothes And Armors - This stuff is great.
 Fits into vanilla, huge amount of variety, no compatibility clusterfuck.
 *Mashup and Original Outfit authors to check out* - Obviously, all this shit is to taste, so this is just an idea board.
+You can use anime shit if you want for all I care.
 [GolinskiRH](https://www.nexusmods.com/skyrimspecialedition/users/72664818), [gearshout](https://www.nexusmods.com/skyrimspecialedition/users/3889166), [QuarantineCouture](https://www.nexusmods.com/skyrimspecialedition/users/94213673), [Pulcharmsolis](https://www.nexusmods.com/skyrimspecialedition/users/122433248) [Fuse00](https://www.nexusmods.com/skyrimspecialedition/users/6052912), [DeserterX](https://www.nexusmods.com/skyrimspecialedition/users/3373573).

-*NordwarUA Stuff*
+####NordwarUA
 *These are controversial, since they're very high quality and cool looking but evoke a much different feel than most vanilla armors.
 I've put them in a separate category for this reason.*
-Realistic Armor - I use this, since it just throws them in with the vanilla armors, which I quite like.
-NordWarUA's Vanilla Armor Replacers SSE - This is a somewhat straightforward mesh and texture replacer for vanilla armors.
-Lends itself to a more coherent slavic/mid renaissance aesthetic.
+Realistic Armor - "Replacers" for each tier of vanilla armor in a realistic late renaissance style mixed into the leveled lists with vanilla gear.
-Guards Armor Replacer SSE - Similarly styled replacers for stormcloak and guard armors.
+Guards Armor Replacer SSE - Similarly styled replacers for guard armors.
+*and/or* Sons of Skyrim - Stormcloaks get the same treatment.
 New Legion - NordwarUA has several styles for Imperial armor, this is the most widely used and has the most patches.
+Heavy Legion is cool too.
+*Note: RMB SPIDified mods will let you run all of these with ZERO compatibility concerns.
+Use these without it at your own risk!*

 ###Weaponry
 *Vanilla*
 ArteFakes - Makes unique weapons unique.
 Unlike Unique Uniques, doesn't have models so old they were used in Oblivion.
 Also has Every Weapon.
 JS Unique Utopia SE - Daggers - I like most of these more than the Artefakes offerings.
 Just load it after.
 Real Bows - I highly recommend these - this makes most base game bows actual bows.
 Check out Colourmatched Textures.
 *or* Better-Shaped Bows of the Heavens - Vanilla meshes tweaked to look less stupid.
-I load this before Real Bows.
+I load this before Real Bows since it covers a few RB does not.
 ElSopa's Quivers Redone SE - I love these with Real Bows.
 Great designs and plenty of mod support.
 ElSopa - Shields Redone - Part I - These are to taste but I like most of them.
 Delete any meshes you don't like.

 *New*
 Reforging: Weapons To The Masses  - If you can only have one, this is going to do the trick.
 Weapons of the Third Era MoS Edition SE - Leveled list distribution for some really cool morrowind-styled weapons.

+###Notes on Gear Distribution

+Many gear mods, especially large-scale ones, change NPC records or leveled lists to add their armors.
+This is well and good until you have two mods changing the same NPC or leveled list and then it is not good.
+As of now, there is a solid library of mods using SPID to distribute old mods that had horrible compatibility and I cannot recommend them enough.
+The main series I would go for is RMB SPIDified: the author currently supports every armor mod I have in this guide and many more.
+There are others for old mods like Apachii Divine Elegance, if asset rips are your thing, and many more.
+Note that if guards are appearing naked you may want to roll back to SPID 6.4.0 for the time being, this is a known bug.

 ###Honorable Mentions: